AVSLab/basilisk/docs/source/Vizard/vizardSettings.rst

 set through ``normalVector``.
 The edge-to-edge ``fieldOfView`` is set in radians.
 The full list of required and optional generic sensor parameters are provided in the following table.

-.. list-table:: Generic Sensor Configuration Options
+.. list-table:: Light Object Configuration Options
     :widths: 20 10 10 10 100
     :header-rows: 1